QIWI-API/payments-docs/_qiwi-form_en.html.md

 * The date before which the bill must be paid.
 * Other invoice information.

-[Redirect customer to the Payment form link](#qiwi-redirect), which will come in response in the `payUrl` field.
+[Redirect customer to the Payment form link](#qiwi-redirect) taken from `payUrl` field of the response.
 On the Payment form, the customer will have an option to pay from the balance of the QIWI Wallet.

 The payment process for the customer is as follows: